fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 1. the type of the preference, and
 2. information about the panel.

-The `type` property references the name of the preference as defined in the Primary Schema.
+The value of the `type` property is the name of the preference as defined in the Primary Schema.

 The value of the `panel` property is a JavaScript object containing configuration information for the panel.
 Let’s look at each of the properties: